jackdewinter/pymarkdown/docs/advanced_configuration.md

 For the integer translation, if the value `$#1.1` is provided, the behavior afterwards depends on how that value is referenced.
-In the case of the `--set` command line argument, the `ValueError` will be surfaced to the command line and the application will stop.
+In the case of the `--set` command line argument, the `ValueError` will surface to the command line and the application will stop.
 If provided as part of a configuration format that does not provide typing, the `ValueError` will usually result in the default value being used for